telerik/blazor-docs/components/gantt/state.md

 ### Initiate Editing or Inserting of an Item

 The Gantt state lets you store the item that the user is currently working on - both an existing model that is being edited, and a new item the user is inserting.
 This happens automatically when you save the Gantt state.
-If you want to save on every keystroke instead of on `OnChange` - use a custom editor template and update the `EditItem` or `InsertedItem` of the state object as required, then save the state into your service.
+If you want to save on every keystroke instead of on `OnChange` - use a custom [EditorTemplate]({%slug gantt-templates-editor%}) and update the `EditItem` or `InsertedItem` of the state object as required, then save the state into your service.

-In addition to that, you can also use the `EditItem`, `OriginalEditItem` and `InsertItem` fields of the state object to put the Gantt in edit/insert mode through your own application code, instead of needing the user to initiate this through a [command button]({%slug components/Gantt/columns/command%}).
+In addition to that, you can also use the `EditItem`, `OriginalEditItem`, `InsertItem` and `ParentItem` fields of the state object to put the Gantt in edit/insert mode through your own application code, instead of needing the user to initiate this through a [command button]({%slug gantt-columns-command%}).

 >caption Put and item in Edit mode or start Inserting a new item